WambuBObo/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Assign random number to vatiable n
+Gets a random number and checks its last digit, and compares it with 5